How to switch from iPhone to Android: The definitive guide

 I'm transferring all the content stored on an iPhone 14 Pro to a Google Pixel 7 for this guide, and regardless of what iPhone you're using, the flow will be identical.
 To get started, you'll need to switch on your Android phone and have the iPhone handy as we'll have to connect both phones via a cable to transfer content.
 You can do this wirelessly as well, but you won't be able to transfer messages — including WhatsApp message history — locally-stored music on your device, and apps.

 By using a cable, you'll be able to automatically install all the apps on your iPhone via the Play Store on your new Android phone, saving you the hassle of doing so manually.
 This works only for free apps, and you will need to buy paid apps again on the Play Store.
 As for the cable in question, you will need to buy a Lightning to USB-C cable to connect both phones.
-New iPhones already come with this cable in the box, but if you're using an older iPhone, you should get this Anker Lightning to USB-C cable ($12).
+New iPhones come with USB-C, so you can just use a standard USB-C to USB-C cable, but if you're using an iPhone 14 or older model, you'll need the Lightning to USB-C cable.

 Also, while this method is great for migrating data that's already on your iPhone, it doesn't take iCloud into account.
 If you have a lot of photos and videos stored in iCloud, I'll show you how to transfer that over to Google Photos below.